 As much as I enjoyed the food, my favorite part of my visit to Halibut Cove actually began after lunch, when we had time to explore the mysterious island on our own before heading back to Homer.

 As I wandered the dewy pathways I discovered a century of stories untold.
 An abandoned artist’s studio filled with a lifetime worth of prints made with local squid ink.
 A cemetery in peaceful solitude, looking out across the sea.
 Horses grazing on a breeze blown hill.
+The island holds mystery in idyllic splendour.

 Do you have plans to visit Alaska?
 Let me know in the comments below!